Who should buy the Wilson Kaos 3.0

-Who is it best for?
 If you're a competitive and dynamic player searching for a multi-court tennis footgear equipped for speed, you might find the Wilson Kaos 3.0 one that's worth snagging.
-Aside from its lightweight composition, this speed trainer ticks all the essential elements needed for serious tennis matches:
+It is a solid option if you:

-- its forefoot is graced with a synthetic reinforcement for stability
+- Need a shoe that has a forefoot graced with a synthetic reinforcement for stability.

-- cushioning is added under the heel for shock-absorption, comfort, and improved propulsion
+- Need a shoe that has an additional cushioning added under the heel for shock-absorption, comfort, and improved propulsion.

-- its hard-wearing rubber with grippy treads takes up the outsole
+- Need a shoe that has a hard-wearing rubber with grippy treads takes up the outsole.

 - A lighter format replaces the Skinguard web arrangement of the previous version.